 Year after year, you’re always welcome in the Village of Pleasant Prairie.
 Whether you’re looking for a daytrip destination or a new place to call home, you’ll find Pleasant Prairie to be a warm and welcoming community with many life-friendly amenities.

-Visitors and locals alike enjoy year-round outdoor shopping at Pleasant Prairie Premium Outlets and tours at the Pleasant Prairie Jelly Belly Center.
-Just down the road, nestled inside of a 930-acre park with inviting nature trails, a spring-fed lake and a sandy beach, you’ll encounter RecPlex, a world-class fitness, sport and lifestyle center.
+Visitors and locals alike enjoy year-round outdoor shopping at Pleasant Prairie Premium Outlets, while just down the road, nestled inside of a 930-acre park with inviting nature trails, a spring-fed lake and a sandy beach, you’ll encounter RecPlex, a world-class fitness, sport and lifestyle center.
 Each year, RecPlex and Prairie Springs Park become a hot spot for large triathlon events, 5K walk/runs, competitive swimming, hockey and figure skating events, and even indoor swimming, ice skating and fieldhouse play.

 John P. Steinbrink